naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-Why did the cow become an artist?
-Because it wanted to draw pasture!
+Why did the turtle cross the road?
+To get to the shell station!
 ```

 ![lmao gif](docs/assets/images/lmao.gif)